Six Star Hash at a Glance

 Melt Test Indicators

 When heated on a screen or metal surface, six star hash bubbles actively and melts into clear or light amber oil.
 No black residue, charred particles, or unmelted material should remain.
 The melted oil should be translucent rather than dark or opaque.
-Temperature control is critical during testing - surfaces that are too hot can char even six star material, giving false results.
-The first time testing any batch, use moderate heat to observe true melt characteristics.
+Temperature control is critical during testing—surfaces that are too hot can char even six star material, giving false results.

 Aroma and Texture Clues